The Create Boot Image wizard in the Vitis™ GUI offers a limited number of Bootgen options to generate a boot image.

 Alternatively, click .

-The Create Boot Image dialog box opens, with default values pre-selected from the context of the selected C project.
+The Create Boot Image page opens, with default values pre-selected from the context of the selected C project.

 Note the following:

-- When you run Create Boot Image the first time for an application, the dialog box is pre-populated with paths to the FSBL ELF file, and the bitstream for the selected hardware (if it exists in hardware project), and then the selected application ELF file.
+- When you run Create Boot Image the first time for an application, the page is pre-populated with paths to the FSBL ELF file, and the bitstream for the selected hardware (if it exists in hardware project), and then the selected application ELF file.

 - If a boot image was run previously for the application, and a BIF file exists, the page is pre-populated with the values from the /bif folder.